-TPA created a flyer focused on decreasing imaging for low back pain within the first four weeks of diagnosis.
+TPA created a poster focused on decreasing imaging for low back pain within the first four weeks of diagnosis.
 Practices are encouraged to post this flyer in waiting areas and exam rooms to help support conversations between patients and physicians.

 Choosing Wisely, an initiative of the ABIM Foundation, is a national healthcare campaign to promote important healthcare conversations between physicians and patients.
 Working with national medical societies, Choosing Wisely has produced numerous tip sheets focused on physician tips and patient tips.